The universal tangle for spatial reasoning: Introduction

 \section{Introduction}

+Qualitative spatial reasoning aims to capture basic relations between regions in space in a way that is computationally efficient and thus suitable for knowledge representation and AI (see \cite{Cohn,Stell} for overviews).
+The {\em region connection calculus} ($\sf RCC8$)~\cite{RCC8,RCC8b} deals with relations such as `partially overlaps' (e.g.~Mexico and Mesoamerica) or `is a non-tangential proper part' (e.g.~Paraguay and South America) while avoiding undecidability phenomena by not allowing for quantification over points or regions.

-In knowledge representation, modal logic ($\sf ML$) provides an appealing alternative to more powerful systems such as first order logic ($\sf FOL$) or monadic second order logic ($\sf MSO$), largely due to so-called modal characterization theorems~\cite{JvBThesis}, which state that $\sf ML$ is the bisimulation-invariant fragment of $\sf FOL$, while its extension to the modal $\mu$-calculus is the bisimulation-invariant fragment of $\sf MSO$ \cite{JW}.
-For many applications of logic to computer science, it is natural to consider bisimulation-invariant properties, as bisimular structures essentially represent equivalent programs or computations.
-Given that modal logics are simpler in terms of complexity, often enjoying decidable satisfiability problems and efficient model-checking, modal characterization theorems show that these benefits come without sacrificing expressive power.
+$\sf RCC8$ can be embedded into modal logic ($\sf ML$) with a universal modality~\cite{WolterZ00}.
+This allows us to import many techniques from $\sf ML$, including the representation of regions using transitive Kripke frames, i.e.~pairs $\langle W,\sqsubset\rangle$, where $W$ is a set of points and $\sqsubset$ is a transitive relation representing `nearness'.
+It also tells us that little is lost by omitting quantifiers, due to so-called modal characterization theorems~\cite{JvBThesis}, which state that $\sf ML$ is the bisimulation-invariant fragment of first order logic ($\sf FOL$), while its extension to the modal $\mu$-calculus is the bisimulation-invariant fragment of monadic second order logic ($\sf MSO$) \cite{JW}.

-Dawar and Otto~\cite{DO} showed that modal characterization theorems extend to many classes of frames, but the situation for finite, transitive frames is subtle.
+However, these results apply to frames where $\sqsubset$ is an arbitrary relation, whereas Dawar and Otto~\cite{DO} showed that the situation over finite, transitive frames is subtle.
 In this setting, the bisimulation-invariant fragments of $\sf FOL$ and $\sf MSO$ coincide, but are stronger than modal logic.
 They are in fact equal to the $\mu$-calculus, but this in turn can be greatly simplified to its {\em tangled} fragment, which adds expressions of the form $\diamond^\infty\{\varphi_1,\ldots,\varphi_n\}$, stating that there is an accessible cluster of reflexive points where each $\varphi_i$ is satisfied.